 When it comes to backups it is always essential to have them stored in at least two different physical locations.
 Below you’ll find three ways to achieve this.

 1. Backup from cPanel – The easiest form of creating a backup is from the CPanel of your hosting company.
-If your hosting company gives you an access to a Cpanel, then all that you have to do is use the “backup wizard” option that is available on the front page of your Cpanel to create a backup.
+If your hosting company gives you access to a Cpanel, then all that you have to do is use the “backup wizard” option that is available on the front page of your Cpanel to create a backup.

-2. WordPress Database Backup – This is a simple to configure database backup plugin that will maintain a periodic backup of your core WordPress tables.
+2. WordPress Database Backup – This is a simple to configure a database backup plugin that will maintain a periodic backup of your core WordPress tables.
 The options are easily configurable and it gives you an option of creating a backup and downloading it onto your computer or, periodically emailing it to a designated email of yours.
 You can even choose to save a copy of the backup on your hosting server.

 3. WordPress Online Automated Backup – This is a handy little tool with the difference that all backups are kept safe at a location on their website.
 I use this tool in addition to the above plugin, as another layer of protection.